animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div id="header">

-# Bootstrapping a Spring ApplicationContext in {data-store-name}
+# Bootstrapping a Spring ApplicationContext in GemFire

 </div>